 Keep a list of ideas to stay connected, and the next time you’re looking for a way to honor your loved one, or if you’re having a low day, turn to this list to find something that will help you not feel so alone.

-Initiate New Rituals
+Create New Rituals and Traditions

 The rituals we shared with our loved ones can be some of the things we miss the most.
 While it’s great if you want to continue these rituals, it’s also okay to initiate new habits that help you heal AND honor your loved one.